.416 Barrett: Barrett 398 gr solid brass boattail spitzer bullet

 The use of a lighter, narrower bullet results in a significantly higher muzzle velocity and superior ballistic performance to the .50 BMG, and the .416 Barrett is claimed to retain more energy than the .50 BMG at distances over 1,000 yards.
 Barrett claims that this cartridge is capable of propelling a 398 gr solid brass boattail spitzer bullet out of the 32 in barrel of a Model 99 single-shot rifle at 960 m/s (3,150 ft/s), giving it a ballistic coefficient of .720, and keeping the projectile supersonic out to 1,737 meters (1,900 yards, ~1.2 miles).

-In a second-season episode of Future Weapons the host (Richard Machowicz, a former Navy SEAL) engaged in a shooting competition with another sniper.
-Machowicz achieved a cold-bore first-shot "kill" at 2,500 yards (2,286 m, ~1.42 miles) using a .416 Barrett Model 99 rifle while his competition, using a .50 BMG, required three shots to achieve a "kill".
-The .416 Barrett Model 99 rifle Mr. Machowicz used during this competition was equipped with a Barrett Optical Ranging System (BORS) module attached to the telescopic sight.

 .416 Barrett MSG bullet

 Improvement beyond this standard while still using standard .416 Barrett brass seems possible, but the bullets have to be specially designed.
 An example of such a special .416 Barrett very low drag extreme range bullet is the German CNC manufactured mono-metal 27.5 gram (424 gr) .416 Barrett MSG (G1 BC ≈ 1.103 – this ballistic coefficient (BC) is calculated by its designer, Mr. Lutz Möller, and not proven by Doppler radar measurements).
 The solid brass .416 Barrett MSG bullet has an overall length of 56 mm and derives its exceptional low drag from a radical LD Haack or Sears-Haack profile in the bullet's nose area.
 Rifles chambered for this cartridge bullet combination, with a cartridge overall length of 116 mm, have to be equipped with custom made 1016 mm long 279 mm (1:11 in) twist rate barrels to stabilize the .416 Barrett MSG projectiles and attain a projected 1,032 m/s (3,385 ft/s) muzzle velocity.